grahambell/crab/README.rst

 just created.
 By default the data files are installed in ``share/crab`` relative to the Python system prefix (``sys.prefix``).

+There is also an ``[outputstore]`` section in the server configuration file.
+This allows the output from cron jobs and raw crontab files to be stored separately, and can be used to prevent the main database from becoming excessively large.

 Running
 ~~~~~~~